zoecloe88/n3rd_game/AUTO_BUGBOT_COLLABORATION.md

 - ✅ Committed fixes to branch
 - ✅ Ready for bugbot review

-**Waiting for Bugbot:**
+**Current Status:**
+- ✅ PR created and open
+- ✅ GitHub Actions workflow active
+- ✅ Auto monitoring for bugbot comments
-- ⏭️ Bugbot to review the branch
+- ⏭️ Waiting for bugbot review
-- ⏭️ Bugbot to identify any remaining issues
-- ⏭️ Auto to fix bugbot's findings
+- ⏭️ Auto will automatically fix any findings
-- ⏭️ Iterate until perfect

 ## How We're Working Together